bringhurst/project_euler_erlang/README.md

 Project Euler in Erlang
 =======================

 My attempts at doing project euler in erlang.
+Yep, I'm new to the language.